-Second, we are committed to giving you the necessary skills to integrate this songwriting method with your ongoing work.
+Second, we are committed sharing the necessary skills to integrate this songwriting method with your ongoing work.
 In addition to learning the steps of the Documentary Songwriting Method, you will learn how to create a safe space that invites others to share, you will learn how to plan and follow through with projects, and you will learn valuable self-care and emotional processing tactics to implement when dealing with emotional stories.

 Finally, our training rests in experiential education.
-Each day, you will be challenged to be open, vulnerable, and in a space of growth.
-You will have the opportunity to practice every skill that we learn, both musical and interpersonal, in real-world scenarios.
+Each day, you will be challenged to be open and vulnerable within a space of growth.
+You will have the opportunity to practice every skill that we learn, both musical and interpersonal, in real-world, participatory scenarios.